MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/native-forms.md

 [![Download Sample](~/media/shared/download.png) Download the sample](/samples/xamarin/xamarin-forms-samples/native2forms)

 Typically, a Xamarin.Forms application includes one or more pages that derive from [`ContentPage`](xref:Xamarin.Forms.ContentPage), and these pages are shared by all platforms in a .NET Standard library project or Shared Project.
-However, Native Forms allows `ContentPage`-derived pages to be added directly to native Xamarin.iOS, Xamarin.Android, and UWP applications.
+However, Native Forms enables `ContentPage`-derived pages to be added directly to native Xamarin.iOS, Xamarin.Android, and UWP applications.
 Compared to having the native project consume `ContentPage`-derived pages from a .NET Standard library project or Shared Project, the advantage of adding pages directly to native projects is that the pages can be extended with native views.
 Native views can then be named in XAML with `x:Name` and referenced from the code-behind.
 For more information about native views, see [Native Views](~/xamarin-forms/platform/native-views/index.md).

 The process for consuming a Xamarin.Forms [`ContentPage`](xref:Xamarin.Forms.ContentPage)-derived page in a native project is as follows: